nuhla/nuhla/README.md

 ✅ Always eager to collaborate, I invite you to connect with me.
 Let’s discuss how we can turn your digital vision into reality.
 Feel free to message me here or reach out via email at nuhlamasri@gmail.com.

+##
+## Education
+- Arab American University: IT - CIT (2003 -2008)
+- ReBootKamp (RBK) - Hackreactor: Computer Software Engineering BootCamp (2020-2021) ✅  Internship with ANERA, for 4 months of an extensive training course on full-stack development, with support from co-founding partner Hack Reactor in San Francisco.
+    ✅  Main Fileds: React.js , Nodejs, SQL, ReactNative , MongooseDB , Redux

 ### How to reach me 📫 :
 - Email: nuhlamasri@gmail.com